mrkn/numo-sparse/README.md

 Welcome to your new gem!
 Numo-sparse is a sparse tensor library that will allow the user to create sparse matrices to improve data structure and funcionality in ruby.

+In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Put your Ruby code in the file `lib/numo/sparse`.
+To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem

 ## Installation